suicidesquad1337/ghidra-auth/README.md

 # Ghidra Web UI

-The Ghidra Web UI allows users of a Ghidra Serer to easily create their user account.
+The Ghidra Web UI allows users of a Ghidra Server to easily create their user account.